 Carrying Pocket Knives in Public Places in Texas

-In Texas, it is illegal to carry a pocket knife on school grounds or at any educational institution.
-This includes colleges, universities, trade schools, and even daycare centers.
-Additionally, carrying a pocket knife into an airport or onto an airplane is prohibited by federal law.
+Carrying pocket knives in public places in Texas is subject to specific laws and regulations.
+It’s illegal to carry a pocket knife on school grounds or any educational institution.
+Federal law also prohibits carrying a pocket knife into an airport or onto an airplane.